 Merit rating plans can help you take advantage of low premium costs and savings as a small business.
-They also encourage a safer work environment for your employees with zero-tolerance for risk.
+They also encourage a safer work environment for your employees with zero tolerance for risk.

 2. Schedule Rating Plan

 You may receive discounts on certain risk-mitigating practices.
-PA Workman’s Comp Laws already include schedule rating within approved experience mods, but insurance companies can offer their own plans.
+PA Workman’s Comp Laws already include schedule rating within approved experience mods, but insurance companies can offer their plans.

 3. Retrospective Rating Plan

 Retrospective rating plans offer a different type of premium adjustment than experience mods.
-Instead of predicting future losses, retrospective ratings will reflect your current loss experience.
+Instead of predicting future losses, retrospective ratings will reflect your recent loss experience.
 These rating plans calculate the eventual premium after the current policy expires.
 You can use several different types of ratings as they suit your business.